Georgia Annual Report Filing DirectionsWe’re Just Not Annoying®

-Georgia domestic corporations, profit, nonprofit and professional must file an initial annual report within 90 days of incorporation.
+Georgia nonprofits, and Georgia PCs must file an initial annual report within 90 days of incorporation.
 All other business entities in Georgia have no initial report requirements.

 When is the Georgia Annual Report Due?

-All Georgia corporations, LLCs, LPs, LLPs and LLLPs, both domestic and foreign file reports annually between January 1st and April 1st.
+All Georgia LLCs, LPs, LLPs, LLLPs, and corporations, both domestic and foreign, file reports annually between January 1st and April 1st.

 Charities are required to have a separate registration with the Secretary of State, Securities Division.
 The registration must be renewed by the registration anniversary date of the charity every two years.

 If you file the annual report after April 1st you will have to pay a $25 late fee.

 How do I get notified?